-All 13 referenda passed with solid majorities: Waukesha (69%), Wauwatosa (64%), Whitefish Bay (65%), Shorewood (76%), Waunakee (79%), Edgerton (87%), Lake Mills (73%), Elkhorn (69%), Delavan (76%), Belleville (85%), De Forest (70%), Windsor (71%) and Waterloo (61%).
-This brings the total number of communities in Wisconsin that have called for an amendment to 41.
-In the country as a whole, 16 state legislatures have voted for an amendment, as well as over 500 towns, cities and other organizations.
+This brings the total number of Wisconsin communities that have called for an amendment to 57.
+In total, over 2.4 million people (41% of Wisconsinites) live in these jurisdictions.
+Across the country, 16 state legislatures have voted for an amendment, as well as over 650 towns, villages, cities and other organizations.

 After the votes were counted, Brad Geyer, the resolution campaign leader in Watertown said: “Instead of representative government serving the people, increasingly, we have corruption, conflicts of interest and bribery.
 A handful of people on the US Supreme Court have handed power to the highest bidders.
 We will overcome this corruption when people step up in enough numbers to show our leaders our true will.”

 Polls have shown widespread disapproval of Citizens United across the political spectrum.
 According to an August 2014 poll, more than three quarters (78%) of voters feel that reducing the influence of money in politics is an important issue.